tehoro/ibf/ibf/README.md

 - `name` (required) – exactly how you want it shown on the website.
 - `lang` – optional translation language code (BCP‑47 or ISO, e.g., `"jam"`).
 Forecast prose is always written in English; this value is only used when you request a translated copy.
 - `translation_language` – per-location override that takes precedence over `lang` and any global `translation_language`.
+- `model` – optional ensemble model override.
+When omitted, the global `ensemble_model` (default `ecmwf_ifs025`) is used.
 - `units` – override defaults for that location.
 Snowfall automatically mirrors the precipitation unit (mm or inches), so you usually only need to set `temperature_unit`, `precipitation_unit`, and `windspeed_unit`.
 Dual units such as `"temperature_unit": "celsius (fahrenheit)"` are also supported.
+- When a forecast period starts late in the day (e.g., “Rest of Today” issued near sunset), IBF instructs the LLM to describe the remaining temperature trend (“temperatures slip from 18°C early evening to 13°C around midnight”) instead of repeating a formal low/high pair.

 #### 4.3 Areas and regional areas